tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 title: Doing Donuts with Fomu
 ---

-I was Googling something related to Fomu, and hit this tweet from [@enjoy-digital](https://twitter.com/enjoy_digital):
+I was Googling something related to Fomu, and found this tweet from [@enjoy-digital](https://twitter.com/enjoy_digital):

 <hr>